 You can find our standard fees and online will pricing here.

-Arranging to write a will during Free Wills Month is easy – either use 'FreeBasicWill2020' at the checkout to make your free basic will with us. or simply visit the Free Wills Month website and enter your details (name, postcode and email address) to find your closest participating solicitor.
+Arranging to write a will during Free Wills Month is easy – either use 'FREE23' at the checkout during March or October to make your free basic will with us or simply visit the Free Wills Month website and enter your details (name, postcode and email address) to find your closest participating solicitor.
 You will then be provided with the relevant contact details which can be used to get in touch and arrange an appointment.

 There is no ‘catch’ as such, but it is clearly stated that both the participating solicitor and non-profit organization hope that you will leave a gift to charity in your will.
-This gift is not obligatory and, if you decide to donate, doesn’t have to be significant – many solicitors usually charge around £150 for their will writing services, so you might decide to match this fee as a donation.
+This gift is not obligatory and, if you decide to donate, doesn’t have to be significant – many solicitors and online will writing services usually charge around £150 for their services, so you might decide to match this fee as a donation.

 Any donation you make is not paid when you write your will, but is deducted from your estate when you die.

-If, after a discussion with your solicitor, your estate is deemed to be particularly complicated, you might be charged a fee for the additional time taken to plan and write your will.
+If, after a discussion, your estate is deemed to be particularly complicated, you might be charged a fee for the additional time taken to plan and write your will.